Programs in Human Evolutionary Biology

 For more information about Graduate degrees and the application process and deadlines please see the Graduate School of Arts and Sciences Website.

 Research in the Department of Human Evolutionary Biology asks the question “Why are humans the way we are?” using evolutionary and comparative approaches to human biology and behavior.
 The faculty view several major, interrelated research questions as most important to the study of human evolutionary biology.
-First, what selective forces operated at different times in primate and human evolution, including today, to make humans the way we are behaviorally, anatomically, physiologically and genetically?
-Second, what are the genetic versus environmental underpinnings of the human phenotype-both behavioral and physical-in terms of fixed differences from other primates and of polymorphic differences that vary among humans?
+First, what selective forces operated at different times in primate and human evolution, including today, to make humans the way we are behaviorally, anatomically, physiologically, and genetically?
+Second, what are the genetic versus environmental underpinnings of the human phenotype- both behavioral and physical-- in terms of fixed differences from other primates and of polymorphic differences that vary among humans?
 Third, how do the evolutionary bases of important aspects of human biology interact with social and cultural factors in shaping problems we currently face such as violence, overpopulation, and disease?
-In order to address these questions, the department seeks to include and integrate behavioral ecology of human and non-human primates, cognitive science, genetics and genomics, developmental and functional morphology, paleontology, and physiology.
+In order to address these questions, the department seeks to include and integrate behavioral ecology of human and non-human primates, genetics and genomics, developmental and functional morphology, paleontology, and physiology.

-Requirements are sufficiently flexible to accommodate most research programs and we encourage interdepartmental Ph.D. programs.
+We are open to interdepartmental Ph.D. programs.
 We have strong collaborative links to faculty in the departments of Anthropology, Organismic and Evolutionary Biology, Psychology, and Harvard Medical School.
 Primary advisors of graduate students must be faculty members within the Department of Human Evolutionary Biology.

 The department is located mainly on the fifth floor of the Peabody Museum, Harvard University, 11 Divinity Avenue, Cambridge, Massachusetts 02138 and houses laboratory research facilities in genetics, paleontology, skeletal and dental biology, experimental biomechanics, endocrinology, nutritional analysis, and isotopic and materials analysis.
-Other Harvard resources include: FAS Center for Systems Biology, Museum of Comparative Zoology (including the Concord Field Station in Concord, Massachusetts), Peabody Museum’s extensive human and non-human skeletal collections, and extensive facilities for human and non-human experimental research.
+Other Harvard resources include: FAS Center for Systems Biology, Museum of Comparative Zoology (including the Concord Field Station in Concord, Massachusetts), the Center for Nanoscale Systems, the Peabody Museum’s extensive human and non-human skeletal collections, and extensive facilities for human and non-human experimental research.

-The department considers a period of five years in residence to be the norm for PhD candidates.
+The department considers a period of five or six years in residence to be the norm for PhD candidates.
 For financial residence requirements, see www.gsas.harvard.edu.

-Applicants to the graduate program in Human Evolutionary Biology should note that academic advisors for students admitted in 2013-2014 would include: Assistant Professor Katherine Hinde, Associate Professor Tanya Smith, Professor Daniel Lieberman, Professor David Pilbeam, Professor Noreen Tuross, Professor Maryellen Ruvolo, Professor Peter Ellison, Professor Richard Wrangham, and incoming faculty member Dr. Terence Capellini, who will join the department as Assistant Professor in July 2013.
-Dr. Capellini is currently a Postdoctoral Fellow at Stanford University.
+Applicants to the graduate program in Human Evolutionary Biology should note that academic advisors for students admitted for academic year 2015-16 would include: Assistant Professor Terence Capellini, Assistant Professor Katherine Hinde, Assistant Professor Alexandra Rosati, Associate Professor Tanya Smith, Professor Peter Ellison, Professor Joseph Henrich, Professor Daniel Lieberman, Professor David Pilbeam, Professor Maryellen Ruvolo, Professor Noreen Tuross, and Professor Richard Wrangham.

 Prospective graduate students are urged to apply for outside fellowships that offer tuition and stipend support during graduate school.
 These include the National Science Foundation Graduate Research Fellowship, the Ford Foundation Diversity Fellowship, and the U.S. Department of Education’s Jacob K. Javits Fellowship.
 Application deadlines for these fellowships are in the fall, well before Harvard’s admissions deadline.
 Eligible applicants are encouraged to investigate these funding opportunities early in the application season.